eecheonwu/ssot_centric_framework/README.md

 Synchronize SSOT
 ```

-# How to Use the SSOT-Centric Agentic Software Engineering Framework
+# How to create the SSOT-Centric Agentic Software Engineering Framework

 The SSOT-Centric Agentic Software Engineering Framework is designed to operate as part of an **AI-native Software Engineering Toolkit**.

-The framework itself is generated and maintained through the **ssot-orchestrator skill**, which coordinates the creation, synchronization, and evolution of the Single Source of Truth (SSOT) throughout the software engineering lifecycle.
+The framework itself is generated and maintained through the **ssot-orchestrator skill**, which is part of the  **AI-native Software Engineering Toolkit**, which coordinates the creation, synchronization, and evolution of the Single Source of Truth (SSOT) throughout the software engineering lifecycle.

 The framework can be created in two primary scenarios: